mdo/jekyll-snippets/README.md

 # Jekyll snippets

 I'm a big fan of Jekyll.
 I've built [my blog](http://markdotto.com) on it, as well as [Bootstrap's documentation](http://getbootstrap.com) and a [family of themes](http://getpoole.com).
 This repository serves as a library of commonly used Jekyll snippets.
-Use them as your heart desires.

 ## Contents